best-practice-and-impact/qa-of-code-guidance/README.md

 bump2version build
 ```

-`bump2version` will create a new Git tag and `commit`.
+`bump2version` will create a new Git `tag` and `commit`.
-If you're happy with the version increase, `push` these to the remote to trigger the publication.
+If you're happy with the version increase, `push` these to the remote to trigger the publication, by running both:

 ```
 git push